-Breeshia Wade is a grief expert, visionary, anti-racism consultant, and author of Grieving While Black, An Antiracist Take on Oppression and Sorrow.
-Brilliant and engaging, she brings her unique skillset, academic rigor, and dynamic voice to contemporary critical discussions about race, justice, grief, and healing.
-Her approach and signature workshops have been formed by her own personal journey, work as an end-of-life (EOL) caregiver and birth doula, prolific and growing body of work, and substantial academic foundations.
+Breeshia Wade is a grief expert, anti-racist consultant, and author of the 2021 publication, Grieving While Black, An Antiracist Take on Oppression and Sorrow, which was well-received, and recently rated as one of the top 9 books on grief.
+Her work has quickly become required reading at universities as well as in her field.
+Brilliant and engaging, she brings her unique skillset, academic rigor, and dynamic voice to critical, contemporary discussions about race, justice, grief, and healing.
+Her approach is informed by her personal journey, including work as a lay-ordained Buddhist end-of-life (EOL) caregiver on the NICU, in jails and hospices.
+She has also served as birth doula.

-Central to her practice is an expanded Buddhist model of grief that encompasses fear of future loss, not as something only experienced after suffering a tangible past loss.
-She helps clients uncover the ways that this fear of future loss and avoiding the reality of impermanence shapes their lives, impedes personal growth and stunts the broader social imagination.
-She posits that when advocating for diversity, equity, and inclusion, the fear of loss faced by those who are losing the benefits of privilege (e.g. white, male, gender privilege) for the sake of equity must be addressed.
-Likewise, the deep grief of the systematically marginalized must also be confronted.
-In this way, she charts a new path towards progress.
+Central to her practice is a model of grief that expands beyond concrete, tangible loss, and includes fear of impermanence–or future loss.
+She helps clients uncover the ways that their fear of loss not only shapes their daily existence, but impedes individual and societal growth.
+She posits that when advocating for diversity, equity, and inclusion, the fear of loss faced by those who are losing the benefits of privilege (e.g. white, male, gender privilege) for the sake of equity must be addressed in order to alleviate the grief and suffering of those who experience systemic oppression.
+Her nuanced understanding of grief is charting a new path towards progress.

 Today, I call Los Angeles home.
 I’m the author of the Grieving While Black: An Anti-Racist Take on Oppression and Sorrow (North Atlantic Books).